How to Setup PureVPN on Router in 2021

 Install PureVPN on Mikrotik Router (PPTP)

-- Get a subscription of PureVPN if you’ve yet not
+- Get a subscription to PureVPN if you’ve yet not

 - Open the Mikrotik control panel